Welcome to our success stories page! Here you will find success stories about clients, volunteers and staff.

 Woody & Michelle

-During the past year, SEARCH’s Mobile Outreach team was able to rescue a couple from Peoria, Illinois.
+ear, SEARCH’s Mobile Outreach team was able to rescue a couple from Peoria, Illinois.
 Woody and Michelle, both in their late 30’s, packed their suitcases and drove to Houston following a job lead promised by a friend.
 Like so many situations in a nervous economy, the lead fell through.
 Read More

 Xavier